 DaviPlata is becoming well-known thanks to its contract with the Colombian government to distribute payments to Familias en Accion recipients.
-This social safety net program reaches more than 900,000 Colombians.
+This social safety net program reaches over 900,000 Colombians.

 8. Tigo Money

-Many citizens of Paraguay, Bolivia, Guatemala, Honduras and El Salvador depend on Tigo Money for many of their financial needs.
-The mobile wallet boasts over 3.7 million users in these countries.
+Many citizens of Paraguay, Bolivia, Guatemala, Honduras, and El Salvador depend on Tigo Money for many of their financial needs.
+The mobile wallet boasts millions of users in these countries.